phyletica/phyletica.github.io/_posts/2022-01-25-claire-stri-fellowship.md

 Congratulations to
 [Claire Tracy](https://www.linkedin.com/in/claire-tracy-01a8a2225/)
-for receiving a Shot-Term Fellowship from the [Smithsonian Tropical Research Institute](https://stri.si.edu/).
+for receiving a Short-Term Fellowship from the [Smithsonian Tropical Research Institute](https://stri.si.edu/).
 This will help support her research into the evolution of tolerance to temperature fluctuations in damselfish.